DDS Frequently Asked Questions

 Upon receipt of an application for admission and all required documents, the Registrar's Office will evaluate your coursework to determine if you have met the requirements.
 Unfortunately, we are not able to provide unofficial evaluations of coursework.
 This includes, but is not limited to, the transferability of courses and OGPA calculations.

-You can apply to the DDS program while your pre-professional requirements are in-progress as long as the requirements will be completed and final official transcripts are received by June 15 in the year of admission.
+You can apply to the DDS program while your academic requirements are in-progress as long as the requirements will be completed and final official transcripts are received by June 15 in the year of admission.

 E.g., You can apply at the beginning of your second year of study if you will be completing all requirements that year.